mknudson94/kotlin/docs/fir/builder_inference.md

 }
 ```

-In situation 1, we mark the call as partially completed, see `org.jetbrains.kotlin.fir.resolve.inference.FirBuilderInferenceSession.addPartiallyResolvedCall`
+In situation 1, we mark the call as an incomplete, see `org.jetbrains.kotlin.fir.resolve.inference.FirBuilderInferenceSession.addPartiallyResolvedCall`
-In situation 2, we mark the call as a completed aka common call, see `org.jetbrains.kotlin.fir.resolve.inference.FirInferenceSession.addCompletedCall`
+In situation 2, we mark the call as a completed, see `org.jetbrains.kotlin.fir.resolve.inference.FirInferenceSession.addCompletedCall`

-Note: Calls that were analyzed in PARTIAL mode will not be considered, as it always analyzed during FULL completion of the outer call
+Note: Calls that were analyzed in PARTIAL mode will not be considered, as it always analyzed during FULL completion of the outer call.
-Such calls will not be added to partially/common calls
+Such calls will not be added to incomplete/completed call lists

-The criteria to mark call as a partially completed is following:
+The criteria to mark a call as an incomplete is **ALL** following:
 1. There's no contradiction in the constraint system of the call
 2. The candidate (call) is suitable for builder inference based on **ANY** of the following conditions:
     - The dispatch receiver's type contains a stub type